jet-lab/optimorph/README.md

 Use graph optimization algorithms dijkstra and bellman-ford to find the lowest cost composite morphism between any two objects.

 This crate builds on the graph optimization crates petgraph and pathfinding, adding several additional features to the optimization algorithms that are not supported by these crates:
-1. Multigraph support with unique identifiable edges called morphisms.
+1. Multigraph support with unique identifiable edges called "morphisms".
+2. Vertices, called "objects", may have variable sizes, and are used as morphism inputs.
-2. Variable morphism input sizes (object sizes) with input-dependent cost functions.
+3. Morphisms may have input-dependent cost functions.
-3. Accumulation: output sizes are returned from one morphism and fed into successive morphisms as their inputs.
+4. Accumulation: Morphism cost functions may also return a custom size for its output object, which is fed into the next morphism as its input.
-4. Infallible optimization algorithms with robust handling of negative cost cycles.
+5. Infallible optimization algorithms with robust handling of negative cost cycles.

 More on point 1: petgraph and pathfinding only support single anonymous edges between any two vertices.
 This crate takes a different approach, elevating the concept of an "edge" to a first class citizen called a "morphism".
 There may be any number of morphisms between any two "objects", which are analogous to vertices in a graph.
 Instead of returning a list of vertices, shortest-path optimization returns a CompositeMorphism that is defined as a sequence of individual morphisms.